easeml/modelpicker/README.md

                           amount of unlabeled instances available at time 𝑡, and 𝑘 is the number of models.
                           Each prediction is mapped to an integer.
 --labelspace LABELSPACE
-                          A CSV consisting of elements of label space.
+                          The name of your CSV file consisting of elements of label space.
 For instance, for a dataset consisting of 4 classes, a possible label space can be {0,1,2,3}.
 These labels should be consistent with the mapping used for prediction matrix as well.
 --budget BUDGET